10 Unmissable hikes in Thailand

 Fire: 100

-12. What to wear when hiking in Thailand?
+What to wear on hikes in Thailand?

 It is always best when hiking to wear trainers or hiking shoes.
 Not only will this give your foot and ankle more support when taking on uneven surfaces, but wearing close toe shoes will protect you from critters hiding in the long grass.